lucyllewy/lucyllewy.com/content/posts/post-conference-report-las-2023/index.en.md

 ---
 title: "Post Conference Report Las 2023"
 date: 2023-05-26T14:33:55+02:00
-draft: true
+draft: false
 ---

 I was privileged to attent the Linux App Summit 2023, between April 21st and 23rd 2023, where I joined with Merlijn Sebrechts to co-present a shared talk about our work on Sommelier as part of the Snapcrafters Project.
 During the conference we got to meet and talk with a wide range of influential and knowledgeable people within the Linux desktop comunity with representatives from both KDE and Gnome present among many others.
 Lots of friends have been made, and old friends re-connected with.

 ## The day before...

 My journey to Brno for the conference began on Friday with a train up to London and a flight into Prague.
 Thankfully I'd arranged to fly on the same place as a good friend who was also attending the conference on behalf of Canonical.
 They hired a car to get us from Prague to Brno.
 The drive was longer than the flight took 🤦🏻‍♀️ We had fun anyway as we also acquired a couple of other travel-mates, who were also attending the conference, while we were at Prague airport.
-Lots of chitchat ensured during the 3 hour drive, but we discovered that our travel companions have no taste in music or films 🤭 I mean, how can you say Top Fun isn't an amazing movie, and that 80s songs aren't top tier music?!
+Lots of chitchat ensured during the 3 hour drive, but we discovered that our travel companions have no taste in music or films 🤭 I mean, how can you say Top Gun isn't an amazing movie, and that 80s songs aren't top tier music?!

 ![Igor Ljubuncic driving us all to Brno from Prague](igor-goes-driving-in-his-car.jpg)